Aldanoah/MayaUIChanger/README.md

 Compatibility:
 -
-Intended for Maya 2024 but likely to work on other versions with some tweaking.
+Maya 2024 - 2026 but likely to work on earlier versions.

 Questions?
 -